$ ls -la ./fallrisk.ai/

 Abliterated checkpoints across two model families and three toolchains are structurally detectable at hardened measurement depth: Gemma 317.5–2,319.4×ε, Llama 7.6–53.1×ε.
 Sentinel panel 5/5 PASS across four families.

 In April 2026, the LiteLLM supply-chain compromise escalated: Mercor, a $10B AI recruiting startup working with OpenAI and Anthropic, confirmed breach via the poisoned LiteLLM package.
 Over 1,000 SaaS environments affected.
-LiteLLM routes AI model requests for an estimated 36% of cloud environments — the model-routing layer that CAT-1 named as an incident class two days after the initial compromise.
+LiteLLM sits at the model-routing layer that the Agent Identity Is Not Model Identity technical note named as an incident class two days after the initial compromise was disclosed — weeks before the Mercor escalation confirmed the pattern.

 These scenarios are grounded in public incident patterns and the architecture described in draft-klrc-aiagent-auth-01 (IETF, March 2026).
 They do not resolve by strengthening agent authentication.
 They resolve when structural model identity is composed into the existing agent identity infrastructure.